Wyzzus/Unity-Plugin/README.md

     }
 ```

-   * Simple example of updating the position and heading of the player.
+   * Simple example of updating the position and heading of an object (such as the player) instead of the camera.

 ```csharp
 public class PlayerController